LG DoublePlay

 LG DoublePlay was an Android smartphone manufactured by LG Electronics for mobile operator T-Mobile.
 It was presented and launched in October 2011.
+It featured two displays.

-It includes a QWERTY keyboard, a capacitive TFT display with a diagonal of 3.5 inches, a resolution of 320 x 480 points with a dot density of 165 ppi and an Android 2.3 operating system.
+It includes a split QWERTY keyboard, a capacitive TFT display with a diagonal of 3.5 inches, a resolution of 320 x 480 points with a dot density of 165 ppi and an Android 2.3 operating system.

 It uses a Qualcomm Snapdragon chipset with a 1.0 GHz Scorpion processor, the internal storage capacity is 2 GB, expandable with a microSD card up to 32 GB, and the RAM is 512 MB.

 Its single camera has a resolution of 5 MP.
 The Li-Ion battery has a capacity of 1500mAh and is removable.